cryptodelta/about/README.md

 ForkDelta currently acts as an open source, updated interface for EtherDelta's smart contract with an active and public development team.
 Although ForkDelta started as a fork of EtherDelta, considerable development time has been put towards a new token listing system, order book, API, and front-end UI all of which are at different stages of development and can be tracked on [GitHub](https://github.com/forkdelta/).

-# How does ForkDelta Work?
+# How does cryptodelta Work?
 ForkDelta currently interfaces with EtherDelta's original smart contract (described in more detail [here](https://www.reddit.com/r/EtherDelta/comments/6kdiyl/smart_contract_overview/)) which allows ForkDelta users to trade utilizing EtherDelta's volume.

-# What is the Roadmap for ForkDelta?
+# What is the Roadmap for cryptodelta?
 The ForkDelta Roadmap is maintained at https://forkdelta.github.io/about/